pingcap/docs/br/backup-and-restore-overview.md

 #### Backup functions

 - **Back up cluster snapshots**: A snapshot of a TiDB cluster contains only the latest and transaction-consistent data at a specific time.
 You can back up snapshot data of a TiDB cluster using BR.
 For details, see [Back up TiDB cluster snapshots](/br/br-usage-backup.md#back-up-tidb-cluster-snapshots).
-- **Back up cluster incremental data**: Incremental data of a TiDB cluster is the differentiated data between the latest snapshot and the previous snapshot.
+- **Back up incremental data**: Incremental data of a TiDB cluster is the differentiated data between the latest snapshot and the previous snapshot.
 Incremental data is smaller compared with full data and incremental data backup is a supplementary to snapshot backup, which reduces the volume of backup data.
-For details, see [Back up cluster incremental data](/br/br-usage-backup.md#back-up-tidb-cluster-incremental-data).
+For details, see [Back up incremental data](/br/br-usage-backup.md#back-up-incremental-data).
-- **Back up a specific database or table**: In addition to snapshot and incremental data backup, BR supports backing up data of a specific database or table and filtering out unnecessary data.
-For details, see [Back up a specific database or table](/br/br-usage-backup.md#back-up-a-specific-database-or-table).
+- **Back up a database or a table**: In addition to snapshot and incremental data backup, BR supports backing up a database or table and filtering out unnecessary data.
+For details, see [Back up a database or table](/br/br-usage-backup.md#back-up-a-database-or-a-table).
 - **Encrypt backup data**: BR supports encrypting data at the backup source or the storage end when data is backed up to Amazon S3.
 You can select an encryption method as required.
 For details, see [Encrypt backup data](/br/br-usage-backup.md#encrypt-backup-data).

 #### Impact on performance